|

 Doctor.
 My hero."

-of his memory words he had spoken in another time, another place, with
+From the depths of his memory words he had spoken in another time, another

-a different voice, came back to him.
-"I'm a Time Lord.
-There should
+place, with a different voice, came back to him.
+“I’m a Time

-have been another way."
-And he said it again as she clung to him.
+Lord.
+There should have been another way.”
+He said it again as she

 He stood up and wiped the tears from his eyes.
 He put one arm around her